Glagan/42-ml-module/module06/README.md

 > The cost function represent the cost of a given prediction and it's real value.

 > **What is Linear Gradient Descent and what does it do ? (hint: you have to talk about J, its gradient and the theta parameters...)**
-> Linear Gradient Descent is an iterative algorithm to calculate the global minimum of a given function using it's derivative.
+> Linear Gradient Descent is an iterative algorithm to calculate the global minimum of a given function (J) using it's derivative, according to some parameters (theta).
+> Since there is multiple thetas, the derivative for each parameters are all stored in a vector (as big as the amount of parameters) which is called the gradient.

 > **hat happens if you choose a learning rate that is too large ?**
 > A learning rate too large could make the Gradient Descent never converge or even increase over time since it would take steps too big.